LourensT/DegreeDistr_of_GRG/README.md

-# GRG with Powerlaw weights example
+# GRG with power law distributed weights example

-inspect the degree distribution of a Generalized Random Graph.
-Implementation of GRG with Powerlaw distributed weights.
+RGCN = Random Graphs and Complex Networks by Remco van der Hofstad, respectively volume 1 and 2.

-We expect that the tail degree distribution also obeys a powerlaw.
+Here we consider the GRG model (Generalized Random Graph), as defined in chapter 6 of RGCN II.
+The weights are powerlaw distributed as described in equation 6.2.1, for both $\tau = 2.5$ and $\tau = 3.5$.

-Additionally, calculate the size of the giant component with getSizeOfGiantComponent()
+The objective is to inspect three different definitions for a degree distribution.
+The conventional definition, the size-biased definition (1.2.2 in RGCN I), and the random friend distribution (the degree distribution of a uniformly selected adjacent vertex to a uniformly selected vertex in the network).
+See the submodule DegreeDistributions for more details.

-* Note: Strictly speaking, we assume the GRG is highly connected, that is, as n -> \inf, liminf of the ( size of the largest connected component / size of network) > 0.)
+Both networks generated in the preview.pdf are of size $N = 10000.$ For the case with $\tau = 2.5$, the giant component is of size $7797$, for the case with $\tau = 3.5$, the giant component is $6476$.

-Also, calculate the typical distance (distribution of the shortest paths).
+The `GRG` class defined in `GRG.py` support generic weights, the `Powerlaw-GRG.py` gives an example where the weights are powerlaw distributed.